What Is a Bachelor's Degree? The Essential Facts You Need to Know

 How Many Years Is a Bachelor's Degree Program?

 Generally speaking, it takes four years to earn a bachelor's degree if you study full-time.
 But some programs, such as those in areas like engineering, can require five years.
 In most cases, you must complete 120 semester credits (or 180 credits if your school uses quarters rather than semesters).

 Keep in mind that while some students complete their entire degree at a four-year college, many do their first two years at a community college, earn an associate degree, and then transfer to a four-year institution for the final two years of a bachelor's program.
-This is often a more economical route to higher education: On average, a two-year public college costs $3,730 per year for an in-district student, while a four-year public institution costs $10,440.2
+This is often a more economical route to higher education: College Board data shows that on average, a two-year public college costs $3,730 per year for an in-district student, while a four-year public institution costs $10,440.

 It's also worth noting that it is possible to get a bachelor's in three years or even less.
 Some people do this by supplementing their regular studies with online courses and summer school.
 Others take special accelerated programs that operate year-round and allow students to complete their degrees sooner.

 So, typically, a bachelor's degree is four years of college.
 But six years of college is called acceptable in terms of completion rates.
 And three years of college can sometimes be enough.

 By way of comparison, in most cases, an associate degree is two years of college.
 A master's degree is one to three years of additional study once you have your bachelor's.
 And it takes anywhere from four to six years to get a PhD after you earn your master's.